On behalf of the Board of Directors of your Company, I am delighted to

 - Human Capital

-and most productive use of the resources and business opportunities
+of the available resources and business opportunities.
+For the year

 - Leadership Development Program

-conducted for senior executives in Chief Manager and above grades and
+all the senior executives in the Chief Manager (E-6 Grade) and above;

-premier business schools, e-learning courses
+employees at premier business schools, and through e-learning courses

 - Representation of Priority Section